ashley3schultz/superiori-tea/README.md

 ### Levels
 **Level 1:**
-Black Tea Challenge, Only pick the young leaves from da ye zhong cultivar
+Black Tea Challenge: Only pick the young leaves from da ye zhong cultivar

 **Level 2:**
-Green Tea Challenge, Only pick the buds from long jing cultivar
+Green Tea Challenge: Only pick the buds from long jing cultivar

 **Level 3:**
-Oolong Tea Challenge, Only pick the up to the fourth leaf from tie guan yin cultivar
+Oolong Tea Challenge: Only pick up to the fourth leaf from tie guan yin cultivar

 **Level 4:**
-White Tea Challenge, Only pick the buds from da bai cultivar
+White Tea Challenge: Only pick the buds from da bai cultivar

 **Level 5:**
-Yellow Tea Challenge, Only pick the buds from jin ji cultivar
+Yellow Tea Challenge: Only pick the buds from jin ji cultivar

 ### Scoring
 While playing each level, you will see three percentage scores near the top

-* **Purity:** the percentage of leaves seleced from the correct plant.
+* **Purity:** the percentage of leaves selected from the correct plant.
-* **Quality:** the persentage of leaves that are the right part of the plant.
+* **Quality:** the percentage of leaves that are the right part of the plant.
 * **Quota:** the percentage of leaves collected of the total quota.

 Try to achieve 100% in each category.